Yuriibe/Yuriibe/README.md

 ### 🔍 About Me

 - 🧠 I love figuring out how things work especially systems, code, and security flaws.
-- 🎓 Wrapping up a dev apprenticeship, and spending free time diving into cybersecurity.
+- 🎓 diving deeper into cybersecurity in my free time.

 ---